Potomac Mountain Club – New Member Guide

 Where are the local crags?

-- The local crags are Great Falls, Carderock, and Sugarloaf Mountain.
+The closest crags are Great Falls, Carderock, and Sugarloaf Mountain.
 The club will regularly host top rope trips to these areas, and you can find members who are willing to meet up for a day of climbing at these locations because they are nearby.
-Read below for more information about local crags or check out our climbing central page for more information about the crags. https://potomacmountainclub.org/Climbing_Crags_Beta
+Read below for more information about local crags or check out our climbing central page for more information about local climbing.

-Great Falls (Virginia): Right across the river from Carderock.
+Great Falls (Virginia): Another National Park, right across the river from Carderock.
 The cliffs of Great Falls are much more spread out.
-Some of them take up to 15 minutes or so to hike to, and you must approach from the top.
-The variety here is a little greater than at Carderock with a number of good crack climbs mixed in.
-The climbing is inside Great Falls National Park.
-Everything can be top roped.
+Some of them take up to 20 minutes or so to hike to, and you must approach from the top.
+The variety here is a greater than at Carderock with a number of good crack climbs mixed in.
+Everything is top roped.

-Buzzard’s Rock: Near Elizabeth Furnace, outside of Front Royal, VA.
+Buzzard’s Rock: In the George Washington National Forest near Elizabeth Furnace, outside of Front Royal, VA.
 A broken cliff line a few hundred yards long and up to 100 feet high.
 Mostly slabby friction climbing in the 5.6-5.8 range, with a few harder and easier climbs, some requiring gear to protect mixed in.
 People mostly lead the routes at Buzzards, but some can be top roped.
-The approach is a 2.5 mile hike.
+The approach is a 2.5 mile hike with significant uphill

 Seneca Rocks, WV: The best multi-pitch traditional climbing reasonably near to the DC area.
-Takes around 3 hours from DC.
-The approach is the infamous “Stairmaster” trail.
-Climbs are 1 to 3 pitches, and going to the south summit (the highest class 5 summit east of the Mississippi) is very popular.
-Many routes are mandatory multiple rappels off.
-Seneca has a well-deserved reputation for hard grades, steepness, and some loose rock, but also great views (especially in the fall) and a fun climbing community.
+Seneca Rocks is in the Monongahela National Forest in West Virginia and is a three hour drive from DC.
+Climbs are one to three pitches, and going to the south summit – the highest class 5 summit east of the Mississippi – is very popular.
+Most routes require mandatory multiple rappels to get down.
+Seneca Rocks has a well-deserved reputation for hard grades, steepness, and some loose rock, but also great views (especially in the fall) and a fun climbing community.

-Old Rag, VA: A complex set of granite cliffs around Old Rag Mountain.
+Old Rag, VA: A complex set of granite cliffs around Old Rag Mountain in Shenandoah National Park..
 This is very unusual for the area, and one of the few places around to practice on granite.
 The approach is long (usually two hours) and it is helpful to have somebody along who has been before.
 Some of the best crack climbs in the area are at Old Rag.
 A mix of one and two pitch traditional routes.

-New River Gorge: More than 1000 routes on multiple cliffs above the New River.
+New River Gorge: A National Park with more than 1000 routes on multiple cliffs above the New River.
 Most people stay around Fayetteville, WV and drive and hike to the cliffs.
 Exceptional, world-famous climbing.
 The cliffs are mostly one pitch, and most climbs can be top roped, but it is not really an area for beginners.
 The quality climbs mostly start at 5.9 and go up from there.
-Quite a few excellent crack climbs.
+Many excellent crack climbs.

-Pond Bank (also called White Rocks): In Pennsylvania.
-Short approach and a variety of climbs including an unusual number of crack climbs.
+Pond Bank (also called White Rocks): In the Michaux State Forest in Pennsylvania.
+A ninety minute drive from DC and a short ten minute approach with a variety of mostly moderate climbs including an unusual number of crack climbs.

 How about snow, alpine, ice, etc?